ThomasThelen/Convex-Hull/README.md

 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)  [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()  [![CodeFactor](https://www.codefactor.io/repository/github/thomasthelen/convex-hull/badge)](https://www.codefactor.io/repository/github/thomasthelen/convex-hull)

+## Background
-A long time ago, I had an interview for a video game company where I was asked to solve a problem that amounted to the convex hull problem.
-Needles to say, I didn't get the job but it was a fun excercise in computational geometry.
+A long, long time ago I had an interview for a video game company where I was asked to solve a problem that amounted to the convex hull problem.
+Needles to say, I didn't get the job but it was a fun exercise in computational geometry.
 This is the touched up code that I submitted.
-I've included a short tutorial on what the convex hull is, and how to solve it, in case you're in the middle of an interview and in a jam.
+I've included a short tutorial on what the convex hull is, and how to solve it - in case you're in the middle of an interview and in a jam.

 If you've run across this project, chances are you need to create a bounding box around some polygon.
 At this point, you may not know what a convex hull is but don't worry-we'll define it before digging into the code.
 In short, a convex hull is the outer most points on a polygon.
 Some applications (like the bounding box) only need the outer-most parts of the polygon to accomplish some task.
 Note that polygons are 2-dimensional.
-When we extend out to 3 dimensions, we are no longer dealing with polygons, but [polyhedrons](https://en.wikipedia.org/wiki/Polyhedron).
+When we extend out to 3 dimensions, we are no longer dealing with vanilla polygons, but [polyhedrons](https://en.wikipedia.org/wiki/Polyhedron).

 <br/>